 There are also many more issues that I have helped clients with.
 I would also like to say that I do not see clients only in terms of the issues and difficulties they may bring.
 Working humanistically means I see you as a whole human being with strengths and talents.
 Realising this and integrating these unique aspects of yourself into how you live and know yourself is fundamental to feeling better and making change.

-I work near the centre of York and not far from the University at, 102 Lawrence Street, York.
+I work in the centre of York and not far from the University at, Friargate Meeting House, York.

 You can expect a comfortable, safe space where you will be listened to and not judged.
-The counselling room is on the ground floor, and has it’s own entrance.
+The counselling room is on the first floor, and is wheelchair accessible.
+There is a relaxed waiting area with coffee and tea available.

-On street parking is available and bus stops are very close by.
-It’s also possible to lock bikes outside the building or on nearby bike racks.
+Bus stops are very close by.
+It’s also possible to lock bikes outside the building on bike racks.

-There are some reduced rates sessions available for clients with a low income.
+There are some reduced rates sessions available for clients with a low income, including students who are funding the counselling themselves.

 If you would like to meet to try a first session and get an impression of how counselling with me may be, or if you would like to call to ask a question before trying things out, you can contact me by phone or email below: